 If anybody was witness to the accident then it can be crucial to your case to get the details.
 Your personal injury solicitor may wish to contact them at a later date to verify exactly what happened at the time of the accident.

-It may seem unimportant at the time, but taking pictures from every angle of the accident site can be really valuable evidence.
+It may seem unimportant at the time, but taking pictures from the accident site can be really valuable evidence.
 Take as many photographs as you can, you may well be glad you did further down the line.

 Although you have three years to make a personal injury claim, we recommend that you contact Advice.co.uk as soon as possible.
 It is easier to launch a personal injury claim whilst the details are fresh in your mind and it is easier for your solicitor to gather evidence.